veertuinc/anka-docs/intel/Release Notes/_index.md

 - Improvement: Various security patches & upgrades for golang.
 - _Minimum Registry version required for Controller - 1.19.0_

+> Known issues we're working on fixes for:
+> Please note that there is a temporary workaround required for a bug that started in versions after 1.18.0 of the Controller/Registry agent which runs on your nodes.
+All versions of the agent, when noticing that the version of itself does not match the version of the controller, will perform a self-upgrade and restart.
+The restart seems to be problematic on some setups and leaves a zombie anka_agent process and and Offline status in the controller UI.
+To work around the bug when upgrading your controller/registry, you'll need to change the existing steps to include:
+> - Disjoining all of the nodes first
+> - Do the controller/registry upgrade
+> - Run `curl -O http://**{controllerUrlHere}**/pkg/AnkaAgent.pkg && sudo installer -pkg AnkaAgent.pkg -tgt /` on each node to download the new version
+> - And finally join each node back
+>
+> We will be fixing the bug soon.
+Thanks for your understanding and we are sorry for the inconvenience this causes.

 ### Anka Virtualization CLI 2.5.3 (2.5.3.135) - Sep 23rd, 2021

 {{< hint warning >}}